 In a rut?
-Feel depressed with NO motivation to clean or do anything?
-Here’s what helped me – and it was such simple cleaning motivation advice that I find myself using often.
+Feeling overwhelmed with NO motivation to clean your messy house or declutter or do anything?
+Here’s what helped me get motivated – and it was such simple cleaning motivation advice that I find myself using often.

-Hopefully, it will help you as much as it helped me.
+Hopefully, it will help you get motivation to clean as much as it helped me.

 It’s tricky to find motivation to clean house when you feel depressed and completely UNmotivated to do anything at all.